MITLibraries/alma-sapinvoices/README.md

 Running the SAP Invoices process during local development or on staging requires that there be sample invoices ready to be paid in the Alma sandbox.
 To simplify this, there is a CLI command that will create four sample invoices in the sandbox.
 To do this:
-  1. Ensure that the fund used in `sample-data/sample-sap-invoice-data.json` is active and has $$ allocated to in the Alma Sandbox.
+  1. Ensure that the fund used in `sample-data/sample-sap-invoice-data.json` is active and has $$ allocated to it in the Alma Sandbox.
   2. Ensure that you have the `Invoice Manager` role in Alma Sandbox.
   3. Copy and install AWS CLI credentials for the `SAPInvoicesManagers` role for either the `Dev1` or `Stage-Workloads` AWS account.
   4. From corresponding (dev or stage) `sapinvoices` workspace in Terraform Cloud, copy and run the command string output named `aws_cli_run_task_create_sandbox_data`.